Rania-Mzid/P2VRT/README.md

 The designer will find:
 - the "transTo_Consistensy", "transTo_NameOfChosenTool" and "transTo_Posix" files in a folder named "trans_models" under his/her new project folder.
-- the "Verif_Consistensy", "AnalyticModel_NameOfChosenTool" and "Posix_Code" files in a folder named "src_gen" under his/her new project folder.
+- the "verif_Consistensy", "analysis_Model" and "Posix_Code" files in a folder named "src_gen" under his/her new project folder.